sins621/obsidian_notes/Programming/Front-end/CSS/CSS.md

 ## Border
 `border`

-We can add a border around our objects with varying sizes, remember this will be placed after the padding.
+We can add a border around our objects with varying sizes, remember this will be placed after the padding.g

 ![](Pictures/Intermediate%20CSS%20-%20Border.png)